 Take those things you find at the thrift store and sell them to a global audience on eBay for a healthy profit.
 You might also try Ruby Lane for more unique items.

-You might even like it so much you turn it into a side business and start your own online store.
+You might even like it so much that you turn it into a side business.

 Need motivation?
 Check out 7 Times People Got Rich Off Thrift Store Finds.